The Basics of Kansas Wrongful Death Claims

 - Parents (only if no spouse or children)

 - Brother or sister (only if no spouse, children, or parents)

 - The parents of a young child who is killed

 Wrongful death claims can become complex when there are multiple parties who are eligible to file suit.
 In these cases, it’s particularly important to contact an experienced Olate, Kansas wrongful death lawyer to ensure that the proper procedures are followed and to ensure that each party receives that to which they’re entitled.

 Damages in a Kansas Wrongful Death Case

-Accurately estimating the appropriate amount in damages is particularly important in wrongful death claims, as many of these end in settlement.
+Accurately estimating the appropriate amount in damages is particularly important in wrongful death claims, as many of these end in a settlement.
 Kansas law allows for wrongful death plaintiffs to recover monies for things including funeral costs, the decedent’s medical bills, mental anguish, pain and suffering, loss of marital or parental care, and other economic damages such as lost future wages and pensions.
 However, not every wrongful death plaintiff is eligible to recover monies in each of these areas.
 Still, it’s important that you don’t short-change yourself – a skilled Olathe, Kansas wrongful death attorney has the knowledge necessary to correctly calculate the damages in a wrongful death case.

-If your love one was killed in a Kansas car accident and you’re wondering if you can file a wrongful death case, contact Adams & Cross, LLC for a free, no-obligation consultation.
+If your loved one was killed in a Kansas car accident and you’re wondering if you can file a wrongful death case, contact Adams Cross, LLC for a free, no-obligation consultation.